aletempiac/DES-cracker/project/REPORT.md

 The machine is controlled with four states:
 * **IDLE**: this is the waiting state where the machine is idle and waits for the start signal to be raised.
-* **WAIT_PIPE**: this is the state where the machine begin to search the keys but the output doesn't still have the right value due to the pipeline latency.
+* **WAIT_PIPE**: this is the state where the machine begin to search for the keys but the output doesn't still have the right value due to the pipeline latency.
 So a counter is set to count through the pipeline stages.
 The output of the `key selector` is ignored.
 When the counter reaches the pipe stages number the `end_count` signal is raised and the next state will be the `COMPARE` state.
 * **COMPARE**: From here the machine will generate and search the right key waiting for the `found_local` signal to be high.
 * **FND**: this is the final state when the right key has been found.
 The found signal is raised for a clock cycle and the output contains the cracked key.
 Then the machine comes back to the `IDLE` state.